automationhacks/automationhacks.github.io/_posts/2019-12-07-advice-from-a-test-journeyman.md

         Convince devs/PM/Business of the value of test automation and building testability into the app right from the start
       </li>
       <li>
-        Getting involved in Feature discussions and identify gaps by bringing in the user&#8217;s perspective and communicate them back in a respectful manner
+        Getting involved in Feature discussions and identify gaps by bringing in the user's perspective and communicate them back in a respectful manner
       </li>
       <li>
         Be able to collaborate and pair in an empathetic and neutral way with devs when you tell them about the bugs that you just found in their code and negotiate for time to get priority fixes in sooner